Search by Keyword

 The eight measure bridge also features the four short lyrical phrases, but the lead guitar plays a double-time pattern similar to the one heard throughout the song “Hold Me Tight.”
 After this we hear the third verse which is identical in structure to the second except for different lyrics.

 Then we go for a left turn.
 An eight measure instrumental section appears next, which takes us away from the slow ‘beat style’ rhythm to a style which was becoming popular in Britain in the early sixties dubbed “blue beat.”
-This term was coined to describe early Jamaican music, or “ska,” which was released on the label Blue Beat Records in the UK.
+This term was then coined to describe early Jamaican music, or “ska,” which was released on the label Blue Beat Records in the UK.
 This syncopated rhythm focusing on off-beats, which found its way to American shores shortly afterward with songs like “My Boy Lollipop” by Millie Small, was quite new to US ears.

 The Beatles attempt at “blue beat” (or “ska”) in this song was a bit clumsy but adventurous.
-McCartney switched to a walking bass line, Ringo emphasized a swing style drum beat, and Harrison played a syncopated version of the guitar solo heard in Billy J. Kramer’s version of the song.
+Paul switched to a walking bass line, Ringo emphasized a swing style drum beat, and Harrison played a syncopated version of the guitar solo heard in Billy J. Kramer’s version of the song.

-Lennon’s double-tracked vocal is the only voice heard in the song, which is sung dogmatically in comparison with Billy J. Kramer’s submissive delivery.
+John’s double-tracked vocal is the only voice heard in the entire song, which is sung rather dogmatically in comparison with Billy J. Kramer’s submissive delivery.
 Because of the pairing of painful lyrics with a joyous major key, the forceful vocal delivery tends to diminish the intended seriousness of the song.
 For instance, the jubilant final phrase of the melody line in the second verse denotes a positive tone, but the actual words are proclaiming “I can’t go on.”
 Adding this with his excited yelp before the guitar solo and the falsetto “ooh” at the end of the song, we get the impression that he’s not quite as hurt by the situation he’s singing about after all.

-Harrison attempts to be creative but, possibly because of his not being that familiar with this piece, comes across somewhat ham-fisted throughout.
-He flubs his double-time guitar runs in the bridge a few times, which seemingly came with ease on “Hold Me Tight” the year before.
+George Harrison attempts to be creative but, possibly because of his not being that familiar with this song, comes across somewhat ham-fisted throughout.
+He flubs his double-time guitar runs in the bridge a few times, which seemingly came to him with ease on “Hold Me Tight” the year before.
 Given more time to perfect, and in not so much of a hurry to get to the filming of their movie the next day, he no doubt would have been able to nail it in another few takes.

 The musicianship in this song is not where the actual charm lies, but in the song itself.
 Lyrically we follow the story of heartbreak and desperation, presumably the loss of a significant other.
 But, because of our widespread knowledge of Lennon’s personal life, one can speculate that the pain is actually from another source.
 As indicated above, even McCartney wonders if the loss depicted in this song concerned John’s childhood without his father or possibly the loss of his mother Julia.